Mazda MX-30: Safety

+Sales

 Awards and reviews

 The MX-30 made the 10 Best List of the 2020-2021 Car of the Year Japan Awards.
 It also won the 2020 Red Dot Design Award in the Electric Vehicle category.

 Nonprofit consumer organisation Consumer Reports stated, "With such a small battery, the EPA-estimated range is a scant 100 miles.
 That would have been competitive a decade ago, but it's not in today's EV market."
 CR called it a "strange little car" and found the vehicle noisy but applauded fit and finish and said it was "a fun little handler."